-This motherboard provides two DDR2 memory sockets and supports Dual Channel Technology.
+This motherboard provides four DDR2 memory sockets and supports Dual Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
 Enabling Dual Channel memory mode will double the original memory bandwidth.

-The two DDR2 memory sockets are divided into two channels and each channel has one memory socket as following:
+The four DDR2 memory sockets are divided into two channels and each channel has two memory sockets as following: